RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/style-your-theorems.md

 Math Booster defines several [custom CSS classes](#math-boosters-custom-classes), allowing you to change the styles depending on specific languages or environments (theorem/definition/...).

 Otherwise, the selected preset style will be applied.
 You need to reopen the note to see the style change.
-When **Don't override the app's font setting when using sample styles**, the preset style will not change the default font family defined in the app's **Settings > Appearance > Font > Text font**.
+When **Don't override the app's font setting when using sample styles** is turned on, the preset style will not change the default font family defined in the app's **Settings > Appearance > Font > Text font**.

 ![Style setting](fig/style_setting.png)